 Why is self-care important?

 It has a slightly fluffy reputation but there are sound medical reasons for practising self-care.
-In clinical terms, the World Health Organization (WHO) defines self-care as “the ability of individuals, families, and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a healthcare provider.”
+In clinical terms, the World Health Organisation (WHO) defines self-care as "the ability of individuals, families, and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a healthcare provider."

+If you struggle to put yourself first, remember, you can't help anyone else if you don't take care of yourself.
 Self care practices can help you to feel better, be more productive, and just enjoy life more!

-How do you practice self-care?
+How do you practise self-care?

 We've seen that there are seven areas of self-care that we should aim to keep in balance, but the interpretation of these will vary from person to person.
 Some aspects of self-care are common sense and relate to basic bodily needs, but interpretation of some of the other pillars will depend on the individual and what gives them pleasure, or helps them to relax and unwind.